-Detention is offered Monday - Friday after school (2:45 - 3:30 in ISS Room).
+Detention is offered Monday - Friday after school (2:50 - 3:30 in ISS Room).
 PM Career Tech Center students must serve detention on Mondays or Thursdays and must report to detention within five minutes after the bus has returned to the high school and remain for 45 minutes.
 Students are required to serve all detentions assigned and report with academic work to study/read.
-Failure to serve assigned detentions will result in either lunch detentions or three-hour evening detention (3:30-6:30) for each assigned detention not served.
+Failure to serve assigned detentions will result in restricted lunch for each assigned detention not served.
 Students with an early dismissal pass must report to the 9th-period originally assigned study hall.
-Evening detention is held in the in-school suspension room from 3:30-6:30 on Monday & Thursday evenings.
+Evening detention is held in the inschool suspension room from 2:50-6:00 on Monday & Thursday evenings.
 Students are expected to report with 3 hours of academic work.
-One day ISS or one Saturday Community Service and the evening detention will be rescheduled for each evening detention not served by the assigned date.
-Three days of ISS will be assigned for not serving any rescheduled evening detention in addition to maintaining the assigned three-hour detention.
+Detentions count as obligations that will prohibit a student participating in school activities/events (dances, prom, graduation, etc.).